gevaertw/CycleCloudDemo/README.md

 - Give the thing a name

 ## Required settings
+### Virtual Machines
-- Select a region, us the same as teh region where you deployed CycleCloud
+- Select a region, us the same as the region where you deployed CycleCloud
-- Select your VM types
+- Select your VM types for the scheduler and the HPC nodes, in this window you can also select spot instances for the HPC nodes.
+### Auto-Scaling
 - Set core limits
+### Networking
-- Select a network that is big enough to hold the VMs
+- Select a network that is big enough to hold the amount of VMs
+### High Availability
+- Leave default

 ## Network attached storage
-- for now leave default
+- Leave everything default

 ## Advanced settings
+### Slurm Settings
+- Leave default
+### Azure Settings
+- Leave default
 ### Software
-- Select the OS, and the version (leave default for now)
+- Select the OS, and the version, this POC assumes Alma Linux (leave default for now).
+Ubuntu should not given any issues, but the test scripts are not tested on Ubuntu.
+- Check the "Disable PMC" box, this will exclude MSFT repositories, currently there is a bug in one of teh repo's that will cause the install to fail.
+### Node Health Checks
+- Leave default
 ### Advanced Networking
+- Remove the box "Return Proxy"
-- remove the box from use Public Head Node
+- Remove the box "Use Public Head Node"

 ## Security
+### Security Settings
+- Leave default
+### Encryption Settings
-leave all default
+- Leave default

 ## Cloud-init
 - Disable apply to all, the individual node types can now have their own cloud-init settings
 - Paste the content from the corresponding file in each cloud-init field
-  - scheduler: CycleCloudSlurmClusterSheduler.yaml
+  - Scheduler: CycleCloudSlurmClusterSheduler.yaml
-  - hpc: CycleCloudSlurmClusterHPC.yaml
+  - HPC: CycleCloudSlurmClusterHPC.yaml

 # Test the cluster
+## Start the cluster
+- Hit the start button from the cluster, after 5 minutes it should be ready.
+- If you have errors, review the logs in the CycleCloud server, if the cluster is running, you can log on to the scheduler node using ssh and check error logs:
+  - Cloud init logs: /var/log/cloud-init-output.log
+  - slurm install logs: /var/log/azure-slurm-install.log

+## Run an experiment
 - From the management workstation, log on to the scheduler node using ssh
-- In the folder /slurm/experiment01/ you will find a script called slurmtest02.sh
+- In the folder /experiments you will find a script called slurmtest02.sh
 - Edit the script so it has the parameters you want (optional)
 - Run the script, it should create HPC nodes & start a job on the cluster

+# Stuff to know about
+## Run, terminate, delete a cluster
+- When you start a cluster, the scheduler node is created.
+Under normal circumstances HPC nodes are only created when a job is submitted.
+- When you terminate the cluster, the HPC and scheduler nodes are deleted, but the schedulers disk remains.
+- When you delete the cluster, everything is deleted, including the scheduler disk.